 Requirements for Successful Completion

-8. Students are expected to pay attention and participate fully at all times.
-This requirement includes completing all in-class written assignments and activities as directed.
+3. Students are expected to pay attention and participate fully at all times.
+This includes completing all in-class written assignments and activities as directed, as well as staying awake during the entire session.

-10. Students must not be under the influence or in possession of any substances (i.e., drugs, alcohol, nicotine, or any substances used in an electronic delivery device).
+4. Students must not be under the influence or in possession of any substances (i.e., drugs, alcohol, nicotine, or any substances used in an electronic delivery device).
 They also may not be in possession of paraphernalia.
-Students must follow this requirement during and after program hours throughout the duration of the three days.
+Students must follow this requirement during and after program hours throughout the duration of their session.

-11. Students will not be able to use their phones or computers during the program.
-All phones will be placed in a container upon arrival and returned when the students leave for the day.
-If parents need to reach their teen, they should contact Alvaro Alarcon at: 202-644-6812.
+5. Students will not be able to use their phone, laptop, or any other electronic devices during the program.
+All phones and devices will be placed in a container upon arrival and returned when the students leave for the day.
+If parents need to reach their teen they should contact Miguel Alarcon at: 703-344-8685.

-13. Students who do not adhere to the program rules and behavior requirements (discussed at the start of Day One) will be given warnings before being dismissed from the Second Chance Program.
-Examples of unacceptable behavior or rules violations that could result in program dismissal include:
+7. Students who do not adhere to the program rules and behavior requirements (discussed at the start of Day One) will be given warnings before being dismissed from the Second Chance Arlington Program.
+Examples of unacceptable behavior or rule violations that could result in program dismissal include:

 - Disturbing other students so that it is difficult for them to fully pay attention or participate.